zuul-hcl-org/spark-cassandra/README.md

 Compiling Spark applications depends on Apache Spark and optionally on Spark Cassandra Connector jars.
 Projects `dse` and `oss` show two different ways of supplying these dependencies.
-Both projects are built and executed with similar commands.
+Both projects are built and executed with similar commands and build docker

 ### DSE